TheSkyler-Dev/Yeen/Doc/Yeen_Documentation.md

 - Data types: Lavender (#E6E6FA)
 - Unused variables and functions: Navy Gray (#656B83)

-**`Jinx` also resolves invisible characters:**
+**`Yeen` also resolves invisible characters:**
 - Zero-Width Space: Resolved to`<ZWSP>` (Red (#FF0000) translucent background and underline)
 - Whitespace: Resolved to `<WSPACE>` (Orange (#FFA500) translucent background and underline)
 - EM Space: Resolved to `<EM>` (Fluorescent Yellow (#CCFF00) translucent background and underline)

 ## Alternative Syntax Highlighting Schemes
-`Jinx` offers alternative syntax highlighting color schemes that are color corrected for colorblindness (primarily protanopia, deuteranopia and tritanopia).
+`Yeen` offers alternative syntax highlighting color schemes that are color corrected for colorblindness (primarily protanopia, deuteranopia and tritanopia).
 These can be set and adjusted as needed in the settings of the official `Fern` plugin in your IDE.
 Here are those themes:

 ### Protanopia